willcmc/AGV/controls_alpha/readme.md

 # Path Tracking: Bicycle model of a car

 Contains nodes for path tracking using the Pure Pursuit Controller.
 Designed to work alongside car_demo package by OSRF.
+You can see the nodes (roscpp scripts) inside the package src/alpha and in the src folder.

 ## Lateral Control: Pure Pursuit